brikteknologier/etikett/README.md

 #### Options

 * `tags` (optional) a backbone collection containing a list of tag models.
-The tag models must have at least a `name` property with the name of the tag.
+The tag models must have at least a property with the name of the tag (to specify which property, check out the `key` option below.
+* `key` (optional) a string specifying the key on a tag object which should contain the name of the tag. defaults to `"tag"`

 #### Access the model & view